seam/migration/open18_java_ee_6/migration_steps.rst

         </locale-config>
     </application>

-The main changes, as listed above in the example are an update for the schema, the version and the removal of the view handler declaration.
+The main changes, as listed above in the teeSet are an update for the schema, the version and the removal of the view handler declaration.

 Migrate to RichFaces 4.1